 Since 1985, the Art Trails self-guided tour gives visitors fabulous opportunities to learn first-hand from the artists what inspires their art, how it is made and where it is made.

 Art Trails is always the second and third weekend in October, the perfect time of year to enjoy Sonoma County, see fabulous art, find a terrific holiday gift, and treat oneself to a special piece of art that will enliven your home or office.
 So mark your calendars, bring your family and friends and bask in the enjoyment of Art Trails!

 Learn more at: sonomacountyarttrails.org

-On October 9th, John and Jan Pascoe lost their home of 38 years in the Tubbs Fire and everything they owned, like so many of their neighbors, friends, family and countless others in Sonoma County.
-This loss is heartbreaking as it effects so many in the community.
+On October 9th, John and Jan Pascoe lost their home of 38 years in the Tubbs Fire and everything they owned, like so many of their neighbors, friends, family, and countless others in Sonoma County.
+This loss is heartbreaking as it affects so many in the community.
 Along with the loss of the home, they lost Pascoe Studio – a place where much of the original art that reflects the local Sonoma landscape was created.
 This cherished art collection was lost in the fire.

 Learn more at: pascoestudio.com

 Born in northern Manitoba, Canada, Cynthia Jackson-Hein raised her children in Winnipeg, then traded brutal winters for the allure of the California Wine Country.
 She maintains a Canadian summer home and studio in Lake of the Woods, she has become an ardent and multi-talented member of the Northern California arts scene.

 Cynthia always has a drawing pad and pencil nearby, at home or on the road.
 She accepts private commissions for portraits, particular landscapes, and pictures of favorite animals.

 Teri Sloat – Narrative Art and Landscape